davidcoallier/nerian.github.com/_posts/2011-7-14-end-of-erasmus.markdown

 The previous years of my life I have been doing the usual stuff.
 I went to School, then to College and finally to University.
 But I did that without a purpose.
 It was just what was expected from me.

-It has took a whole year for me to decide how to answer that question: I want to create something incredible.
+It has taken a whole year for me to decide how to answer that question: I want to create something incredible.
 I want to create something so damn fucking useful that it will be used for decades by millions of souls – changing the way they interact with the world.

 I have a very defined idea that I want to implement.
 I have 22 years of experience in learning environments, from public schools to private colleges and three different universities.
 I know where I did learn a lot and why.
 I know were I did not learn a shit and why.